rwth-iat/rte/README.md

 The OV libraries are placed in a system shared library directory, so they are automatically found for dynamic linking.

 If, on the other hand, ACPLT/RTE has been packaged in a local directory, the `ov_runtimeserver` will need a proper `LD_LIBRARY_PATH` environment variable, pointing to the `lib/` directory, to locate the OV libraries at runtime.
-On Windows, this is not necessary, since the OV libarary DLL files are placed in the `bin/` directory together with the executable program.
+On Windows, this is not necessary, since the OV library DLL files are placed in the `bin/` directory together with the executable program.

 ### Tools